Affiliated Faculty

 Prof. Maggi's scholarship includes works on Renaissance and baroque culture, literature, and philosophy with particular focus on treatises on love, religious texts, and the relationship of word and image.
 He is also an expert of Christian mysticism, with works on medieval, Renaissance, and baroque women mystics.
 His latest works are a book on the modern poet and filmmaker Pier Paolo Pasolini and an edited volume on Petrarch.

-Assistant Professor of Modern Italian Literature
+Associate Professor of Modern Italian Literature

 she/her/hers